Darlington's Bridge at Delaware Station: Buyout and dismantling

 The bridge continued to prosper through the 1920s and 1930s with a toll of one quarter to cross the bridge, with drivers of State Highway Route 6 coming along the bridge from the junction with State Highway Route 8 coming across the bridge since 1927.
 During the 1920s and 1930s, the states of New Jersey and Pennsylvania began to buy out bridges along the Delaware River under the Joint Commission for the Elimination of Toll Bridges.
 The reconstructed bridge at Belvidere was bought by the commission for $60,000 (1920s USD) and the covered bridge at Columbia for only $50,000.
 Although the commission tried to buy the second-hand railroad bridge for a lower, unspecified amount, Darlington refused, raising the amount to $275,000.
 Once the bridge was brought, tolls were eliminated.

 Although the bridge remained in service for another 21 years as a free crossing, the Delaware River Joint Toll Bridge Commission constructed a brand new bridge at the Portland-Columbia.
-The new toll bridge was constructed in 1953 for $4 million (1953 USD, equal to $43,312,209.74 today), but the toll was only ten dollars (equal to $108.28 today), like the former price of the Darlington's Bridge.
+The new toll bridge was constructed in 1953 for $4 million (1953 USD, equal to $ today), but the toll was only one quarter (equal to $ today), like the former price of the Darlington's Bridge.
 Darlington, who had retired from his job in Orange in 1950, was alive and was in disbelief.
 The next April, the Toll Bridge Commission went ahead and dismantled the Darlington's bridge, which was fought by several legal actions.
 The bridge ceased operations on April 3, 1954, being demolished soon after.
 The covered bridge at Columbia was destroyed during Hurricane Diane the next August.
 Just before the demolishing of Darlington's Bridge, the approach on the New Jersey side had been renumbered to State Highway Route 163, which remains in condition from when the bridge was in use.